 At no time do these companies tell their new clients the truth about what it takes, in today’s highly competitive climate especially, to garner meaningful attention for any book, whether traditionally published or self-published.
 This is a new day, you guys, and social media sells books.
 Proactive outreach to traditional and social media outlets and book reviewers by hiring a publicist on your own expense will be necessary, along with social and digital media.

-If all you want is a family history to pass down to your kids and kids’ kids, that’s fine.
-But if you want a really well-written book that can propel your business and reputation to greater heights, and act as the ultimate marketing tool, or have any other kind of book in mind, be it non-fiction or fiction that will sell significant numbers of copies and help you make a name for yourself as a writer—well, wake up and smell the mendacity, as Big Daddy says in Tennessee William’s novel and play and motion picture, Cat on a Hot Tin Roof.
-Don’t just hitchhike with drivers you don’t know and risk being taken for a dangerous dead-end ride.
+If all you want is a simple family history to pass down to your kids and kids’ kids with lots of photos, that’s fine.
+But if you want a really well-written book that can gain a wide readership, be it non-fiction or fiction, here’s my advice: “Wake up and smell the mendacity,” as Big Daddy says in Tennessee William’s novel and play and motion picture, Cat on a Hot Tin Roof.
+In another analogy, don’t just hitchhike with drivers you don’t know and risk being taken for a dangerous dead-end ride.
 There are better options.
 I am saddened when I hear stories of how people were taken in by unscrupulous firms.
 Since they never get what they paid for, they wind up believing that all ghostwriters, entrepreneurial publishers and book publicists are untrustworthy and just out to take advantage of them.

 I have ghostwritten 45 books so far.
 I’ve gotten them published and promoted in the best possible ways.
 My authors are happy campers, as they would tell you.
 I am not for everyone, but at least I am honest, and my clients get exactly what they pay for, and more.